 The Best Waterproof Gear for Backpacking Overview

-- Waterproof backpack: There are backpack selections that are waterproof as well as only water resistant, so determine which option will work best for
+- Waterproof backpack: There are backpack selections that are waterproof as well as only water resistant, so determine which option will work best for your outing.

 - Rain jacket: Do you only need a waterproof windbreaker, or is a warmer coat with a waterproof exterior a better choice?

-- Rain pants: Rain pants are invaluable to keep your pants dry and comfortable as you hike in wet/rainy
+- Rain pants: Rain pants are invaluable to keep your pants dry and comfortable as you hike in wet/rainy conditions.

-- Waterproof shoes or boots: Waterproof hiking shoes or boots can be used year-round and are great not only in rain but when walking near various sources of
+- Waterproof shoes or boots: Waterproof hiking shoes or boots can be used year-round and are great not only in rain but when walking near various sources of water.

-- Additional waterproof backpacking products: There are various other waterproof items available in the outdoor supply market that would be helpful to bring along on your next outdoors
+- Additional waterproof backpacking products: There are various other waterproof items available in the outdoor supply market that would be helpful to bring along on your next outdoors adventure.

 Selecting a Waterproof Backpack